 Hooked on Phonics is a series of educational materials for young children.
 It emphasizes using phonetic sounds to teach kids how to read.

-Hey, they’re going to give her a nose like LaToya’s. –Like Michael’s. –What’s the difference?
+Hey, they’re gonna give her a nose like LaToya. –Or like Michael. –What’s the diff?

 LaToya Jackson is an American singer-songwriter and a member of the Jackson family.
 Michael Jackson (1958-2009), her brother, was also a singer and was the most successful member of the Jacksons.
 Both are infamous for their surgically enhanced noses.